yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/hullsqrtm.png){: .center-image }

 Explicit representations of the linear relaxation are implemented for most nonlinear operators, such as **exp**, **log** and **sqrtm**.
 For some other [evaluation based] and [sdpfun] based nonlinear operators, a sampling strategy is used to derive the linear relaxation (of course, exact convex envelopes can be developed if someone really needs it).
-As an example, the following code computes (an approximation of) a convex envelope relaxation of **sin**.
+As an example, the following code computes an approximation of the convex envelope of **sin** with three facets.

 ````matlab
 xL = 0;